-2) Prediction: Since experiments showed that the mapping is suitable, the motion pattern, i.e. the graph segment which the observed person is moving along, is known.
-With this, the long-term prediction is to determine the sequence of path segments the person will be following subsequently.
+2) Prediction: Since experiments showed that the mapping is suitable, the motion pattern i.e. the graph segment which the observed person is moving along is known.
+With this, the long term prediction is to determine the sequence of path segments the person will be following subsequently.
+It is assumed that the general behavior of the tracked people does not change compared to the learning phase i.e. they will move close to the generalized trajectories.

-To predict this sequence, the probabilities for turns at graph branchings are learned.
-The long-term prediction of a trajectory adds adjacent path segments to the mapped segment with respect to the probability of a turn at a graph branching.
-The prediction terminates if no subsequent path segment is available or the overall probability, i.e. the product of the probabilities for each prior turn, comes under a certain threshold.
-Figure 6 exemplarily shows a prediction of the trajectory of an observed person.
+To predict a person's motion, the probabilities for turns at graph branchings are learned.
+The long term prediction of a trajectory adds adjacent path segments to the mapped segment with respect to the probability of a turn at a graph branching.
+The prediction terminates if no subsequent path segment is available or the overall probability i. e. the product of the probabilities for each prior turn comes under a certain threshold.
+Figure 7 examplarily shows a prediction of the trajectory of an observed person.